O-Level Chemistry Measurement Accuracy Lab

 - Gas syringes & measuring cylinders.
 Note calibration increments; read meniscus at eye level; ensure plunger moves freely without leaks.

 - Thermometers & data loggers.
-Stir before reading, allow temperature to stabilise, record to the nearest 0.5 °C (glass) or 0.1 °C (digital).
+Stir before reading, allow temperature to stabilise, and record to the instrument’s graduations (the syllabus’ typical apparatus list includes thermometers with 1 °C graduations).

 2 | Planning statements for accuracy drills